foxitsoftware/cordova-plugin-foxitpdf/README.md

 ![](https://raw.githubusercontent.com/niuemperor/cordova-plugin-foxitpdf/master/images/cordova-plugin-foxitodf-android.png)

-## What change
+## What's changed

-1. Integrated Foxit RDK UI section, add jump page, full text search, thumbnail preview and other functions
+1. Integrated Foxit RDK UI section, added jump page, full text search, thumbnail preview and other functions
-2. Adjust the plug-in integration, so that integration easier and more convenient
+2. Adjusted the plug-in integration, so that integration is easier and more convenient
-3. Added support for android platform
+3. Added support for the Android platform

 ## Installation